-6.4 Fuel tank fillers:
+6.4 Fuel tank fillers :

 Fuel tank fillers must not protrude beyond the bodywork.
 Any breather pipe connecting the fuel tank to the atmosphere must be designed to avoid liquid leakage when the car is running and its outlet must not be less than 250mm from the cockpit opening.
 All fuel tank fillers and breathers must be designed to ensure an efficient locking action which reduces the risk of an accidental opening following a crash impact or incomplete locking after refuelling.

-6.5 Refuelling:
+6.5 Refuelling :

-6.5.1) All refuelling during the race must be carried out using equipment which has been supplied by the FIA designated manufacturer.
+6.5.1 All refuelling during the race must be carried out at a rate no greater than 12.1 litres per second and by using equipment which has been supplied by the FIA designated manufacturer, details concerning the manufacturer may be found in the Appendix to these regulations.
 This manufacturer will be required to supply identical refuelling systems, the complete specification of which will be available from the FIA no later than one month prior to the first Championship Event.